Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

 Important Coupa Limitations

 Coupa is not designed for fast, lightweight AP deployment.
 Implementations can take months and require significant internal resources, and licensing costs are among the highest in the space.
-It’s also overkill for teams that don’t have a formal procurement function—paying for Coupa just for AP automation is like buying an airplane to drive to work.
+It’s also overkill for teams that don’t have a formal procurement function paying for Coupa just for AP automation is like buying an airplane to drive to work.
 The interface, while powerful, can be less intuitive for casual users, and customization often means adapting to Coupa’s way of working.
-Coupa also doesn’t offer AR automation or cash forecasting, so it’s still only one half of the finance equation.
+Coupa also doesn’t offer AR automation or cash forecasting, so it’s still only half of the finance equation.

 Target Market